Static Application Security Testing (SAST)

 How can SAST be optimally integrated into the development process?

 1. Selection of the right tool: Companies should choose the appropriate SAST tool based on their specific requirements.
-Factors such as programming language support, integration into CI/CD pipelines, and the adaptability of rules play a role.
+Factors such as programming language support, integration into CI/CD pipelines, and adaptability of rules play a role.

-Important W-questions around SAST:
+Important W-questions regarding SAST:

 • Why is early integration of SAST into the development process crucial for risk reduction?